-Contemporary Issues (SS620, SS665) (1 credit, 1/2 credit)
+Contemporary Issues (SS620) (1 credit)

 In Contemporary Issues, students examine current issues on the local, national and global level using a variety of print and electronic news sources.
 The course encourages students to make connections to their trade and technical program.
 Classes focus on decision-making and critical thinking activities such as minidebates and class discussions.
 Students will use the process of inquiry to identify issues, form questions, investigate resources and draw conclusions on important contemporary issues.
 Discussions, role plays, demonstrations and presentations will be used to develop student understanding and awareness.